 Mr. Kang also states that Publishers with critic reviews for local entities can get up and running by selecting snippets of reviews from their sites and annotating them and the associated business with schema.org markup.

-Google is also able to understand a variety of markup formats, including the JSON-LD data format, which makes it easier than ever to incorporate structured data about reviews into webpages.
+Google can also understand various markup formats, including the JSON-LD data format, which makes it easier than ever to incorporate structured data about reviews into web pages.